ZacharyGeurts/universal_equation/README.md

 ## Note:
 This is currently needing more code and is not to be considered accurate to the theory or any aspect as of yet.<BR />
+I intend some mathematical deep diving in the future, expect updates.
 The truly ambitious can look at the wip branch(s).
 They may not compile or execute currently.<BR />

 ## Overview